mykwillis/organiq-docs-tessel/docs/configuration.md

+# Configuration Settings

+The Organiq SDK has several configuration settings that affect its runtime behavior.
+Configuration settings can be supplied as part of the `options` passed to the Organiq constructor, as parameters in a configuration file (organiq.json), or as environment variables.

-# Configuration File (organiq.json)
+## Settings via Configuration File (organiq.json)

-The `organiq.json` file is used to provide configuration settings to the Organiq SDK, whether it is used on a device or or a client application.
-This file is a JSON formatted file that currently has only a single supported property:
+This file is a JSON formatted file located in the project's root directory.
+An example file might look like this:

+    {
+        "apiRoot": "ws://organiq.example.com:1340",
+        "namespace": "."
+    }

+Where:
-* apiRoot - the URL to the Organiq server
+* `apiRoot` - connection string for the Organiq server being used.

-## Local Development
+* `namespace` - the default namespace to use for device identifiers.

+## Settings via environment variables

+    $ export ORGANIQ_APIROOT='ws://organiq.example.com:1340'
+    $ export ORGANIQ_NAMESPACE='.'

+## Settings via Organiq constructor

+Settings passed via constructor arguments take precedence over any settings in the environment or supplied in organiq.json.

+    ```JavaScript
+    var organiq = require('organiq');

+    var options = {apiRoot: 'ws://organiq.example.com:1340', namespace = '.'};
+    var app = new organiq(options);
+    // ...
+    ```

+# Settings for Development

 When developing applications in a local network environment, you will typically use a development version of the Organiq server running on your development